 As I mentioned above, I use this salad dressing all the time and I sometimes make variations on this basic recipe.
-Here are some recipes where I’ve used this delicious balsamic vinaigrette in the past: Autumn Kale and Apple Salad, Tomato Mozzarella Pasta Salad, Grilled Vegetable Pasta Salad, and Spinach and Orzo Salad with Balsamic Vinaigrette.
+Here are some recipes where I’ve used this delicious balsamic vinaigrette in the past: BIG Kale Pasta Salad, Autumn Kale and Apple Salad, Tomato Mozzarella Pasta Salad, Grilled Vegetable Pasta Salad, and Spinach and Orzo Salad with Balsamic Vinaigrette.

 Here are a few options for customizing your balsamic vinaigrette:

 - Skip the mayo, this will create a thinner, lighter balsamic vinaigrette

 - Use minced shallots instead of minced garlic for a milder flavor

 - Add a touch of honey for a sweeter vinaigrette